mohammadbilalmansuri/mohammadbilalmansuri/README.md

 Full Stack Software Engineer with 1.5 years of experience building scalable web and mobile applications using MERN Stack, Next.js, and React Native.
-Skilled in frontend, backend, and testing, with a proven track record of leading projects and delivering client-focused solutions.
+Skilled in frontend and backend, with a proven track record of leading projects and delivering client-focused solutions.
 Currently exploring DevOps and Web3.

 ### What I work with: